 A synthetic copy of a specific person's voice created from audio samples.
 Not the same as standard TTS.
 Voice cloning is personalized and raises serious ethical questions about consent and deepfakes.
 FreeTTS doesn't offer cloning.
 We use pre trained, licensed neural voices instead.

 Within the same language, you get different regional flavors.
 English alone has American, British, Australian, Indian, South African, Irish, and more.
 Spanish has European and Latin American variants.
 Portuguese has Brazilian and European options.
-Same language, very different vibes.

 When you generate speech, the output needs to go somewhere.
 Different formats serve different purposes, and picking the wrong one can mean unnecessary headaches down the line.
-Here's what each format does and when to use it.

 | Format | Quality | File Size | Best For |